ShaojunLab/TeaCNV/README.md

 The output of TeaCNV is saved in the 'final.CNVres.rds' file.
 If you need to modify parameters and rerun the analysis, you can load the 'TeaCNV.obj' file as the `cnv_obj` object and continue from there.

+For TeaCNV-related questions, refer to the README, FAQ, and publication.
+If something is unclear or missing, submit a Documentation Request or Feature Request on GitHub.
+For further assistance, contact us via email: Ying Wang [yingwang0727@outlook.com].